Stephen L. Goodman House

-Stephen L. Goodman House is a historic home located at Glens Falls, Warren County, New York.
-It was built about 1860 and is a five-bay, two-story, gable-roofed vernacular brick residence.
-It is T-shaped, consisting of a rectangular main block with a two-story brick and frame service wing.
-It features a one-story entrance porch and porte cochere.
+The Stephen L. Goodman House was a historic home located at Glens Falls, Warren County, New York.
+It was built about 1860 and was a five-bay, two-story, gable-roofed vernacular brick residence.
+It was T-shaped, consisting of a rectangular main block with a two-story brick and frame service wing.
+It featured a one-story entrance porch and porte cochere.
 It was converted for use as a funeral home in 1945.
+The house was added to the National Register of Historic Places in 1984.

-It was added to the National Register of Historic Places in 1984.
+In 1999, the funeral home was sold to a local businessman and demolished.